-Several methods have been developed for identifying TADs from Hi-C data [32].
-One of the earliest methods is based on the so-called directionality index, a 1D statistics measuring whether the contacts have an upstream or downstream bias [8], and later the bias is exploited by the so-called arrowhead algorithm [25].
-Later algorithms exploit the block diagonal nature of TADs in a contact map [20][33].
-However, the dependence of intra-chromosomal interactions and genomic distance is not explicitly modeled.
-The algorithm TADtree does model the distance dependence but does not take into account both the genomic distance and the effects of coverage in a compact mathematical formalism.
-More recent efforts, namely TADtree [21], Matryoshka [22] and metaTAD [34] aim to investigate the hierarchical organization of TADs based on a tree structure.
+Several methods have been developed for identifying TADs from Hi-C data [37].
+One of the earliest methods is based on the so-called directionality index, a 1D statistic measuring whether the contacts have an upstream or downstream bias [8], and later the bias is exploited by the so-called arrowhead algorithm [29].
+Later algorithms exploit the block diagonal nature of TADs in a contact map [24] [25][38].
+Though some of these algorithms do take the distance dependence into the background, but they do not take into account both the genomic distance and the effects of coverage in a compact mathematical formalism.
+The algorithm TADtree [25], and more recent efforts, namely Matryoshka [26] and metaTAD [39] aim to investigate the hierarchical organization of TADs based on a tree structure.
 Indeed, merging smaller TADs at the lower level of the hierarchy results at larger TADs similar to the TADs obtained by MrTADFinder at a low resolution.
 Nevertheless, MrTADFinder does not impose a hierarchical organization.
 The probabilistic nature of Louvain algorithm enables the definition of TAD boundaries in a probabilistic fashion, and therefore a possibility to define overlapping TADs.
 To a certain extent, the idea of continuous resolution used in MrTADFinder is distinct in comparison with algorithms based on a bottom-up approach, but similar in spirit to Ref.
-[20].
+[24].

 MrTADFinder is motivated by the community detection problem in network studies.

-Although a network perspective of chromosomal interactions has previously been proposed [35][36], a lot of widely studied concepts in networks have rarely been explored in the context of chromosomal organization.
+Although a network perspective of chromosomal interactions has previously been proposed [40][41], a lot of widely studied concepts in networks have rarely been explored in the context of chromosomal organization.
 A network representation is arguably more flexible than a simple matrix representation, for instance, transcription factors binding and histone modifications can be easily incorporated into the network, forming a decorated network.
 Moreover, one could extend the framework by concatenating multiple Hi-C contact maps to form a multi-layer network.
-The same idea has been used for cross-species transcriptomic analysis [37].
+The same idea has been used for cross-species transcriptomic analysis [42].
 By facilitating the application of a variety of graph-theoretical tools, we believe that network algorithms will be useful for future studies on the spatial organization of the genome.